 Functional everyday questions like these need answers in a transition plan.
 Make sure you ask yourself the important transition questions before you start.
 That way you will know what to expect and how to plan for it.

-Day Trading For A Living Question #5:
+Day Trading For A Living Question #5: Do your numbers work?

 Before you start day trading for a living, ask yourself if your numbers work.